Complex behavior from intrinsic motivation to occupy action-state path space: Introduction

 \section{Introduction}

-Agents are endowed with a natural tendency to move, explore and interact with their environment with curiosity \cite{ryan2000intrinsic,oudeyer2007intrinsic}.
-For instance, human newborns unintentionally move their body parts \cite{adolph2007motor}, and 7 to 12-months infants spontaneously babble vocally \cite{macneilage2000origin} and with their hands \cite{petitto1991babbling}.
-Exploration and curiosity are major drives for learning and discovery through information-seeking \cite{dietrich2004cognitive,kidd2015psychology,gottlieb2013information}.
-These behaviors seem to elude a simple explanation in terms of external reward maximization.
-However, intrinsic motivation pushes agents to visit new states by performing novel courses of action, which helps learning and the discovery of even larger rewards in the long run \cite{gittins2011multi,averbeck2015theory}.
-Therefore, it has been argued that exploration and curiosity could have arisen as a consequence of seeking external reward maximization by endowing agents with the necessary inductive biases to learn in complex and ever-changing natural environments \cite{doll2012ubiquity,wang2021latent}.
+Natural agents are endowed with a tendency to move, explore and interact with their environment \cite{ryan_intrinsic_2000,oudeyer_intrinsic_2007}.
+For instance, human newborns unintentionally move their body parts \cite{adolph_motor_2007}, and 7 to 12-months infants spontaneously babble vocally \cite{macneilage_origin_2000} and with their hands \cite{petitto_babbling_1991}.
+Exploration and curiosity are major drives for learning and discovery through information-seeking \cite{dietrich_cognitive_2004,kidd_psychology_2015,gottlieb_information-seeking_2013}.
+These behaviors seem to elude a simple explanation in terms of extrinsic reward maximization.
+However, these intrinsic motivations push agents to visit new states by performing novel courses of action, which helps learning and the discovery of even larger rewards in the long run \cite{gittins_multi-armed_2011,averbeck_theory_2015}.
+Therefore, it has been argued that exploration and curiosity could arise as a consequence of seeking extrinsic reward maximization by endowing agents with the necessary inductive biases to learn in complex and ever-changing natural environments \cite{doll_ubiquity_2012,wang_latent_2021}.